 Note: Gestures-based navigation has a learning curve.
 It might take some time to get used to each & every gesture.
 However, if you still feel that your old navigation keys were better, then properly disable the gestures & enable your navigation keys before uninstalling the app.

 The free version of the app is very much sufficient & offers users a variety of customizations.
-You can change the default behavior of each gesture, adjust the sensitivity & size of the trigger, and choose whether you want vibrations while navigation using gestures.
-But if you want to support the development of this app & enable themes with an option to add additional gesture, then you can Unlock Pro Version. (via in-app purchase)
+You can change the default behavior of each gesture, adjust the sensitivity & size of the trigger, and choose whether you want vibrations while navigating using gestures.
+But if you want to support the development of this app & enable themes with an option to add additional gestures, then you can Unlock Pro Version. (via in-app purchase)

 The way this app works can pretty much replace the default navigation buttons, which makes it feel like a part of your smartphone’s OS.
 We hope the developers continue to support more devices with a stable release in the future.

-What do you this about these gesture navigation?
+What do you think about these gesture navigations?
 Are they any better than the traditional navigation keys?
 Do let us know via a comment.